 That is, the political risk spread takes the fraction of the predicted value for the sovereign spread accounted for by the political risk variable and multiplies it with the current sovereign spread.
-The computation therefore embeds up to date information from the forward looking sovereign spread at the same time as the current information in the current political risk rating in a particular country (relative to the U.S.).12
+The computation therefore embeds up to date information from the forward looking sovereign spread at the same time as the current information in the political risk rating in a particular country (relative to the U.S.).13

 It is also important to acknowledge that political and other risks may be correlated; an increase in macroeconomic and/or liquidity risk may be partially induced by political risk events.
 To more comprehensively account for the potential correlation between the political risk variable and other independent variables, we also construct an upper bound on the political risk spread.
 To do so, we estimate panel regressions for each of our main explanatory variables, except for the global variable and maturity, onto political risk and store the residuals.
 These residuals capture the variation in the independent variable not correlated with political risk.
-We then rerun the main sovereign spread regression using these orthogonalized variables, so that the political risk variable now soaks up all the correlated risks, just as we did for Table 3, Panel A. We then repeat the exact same calculations as we did for the narrow political spread, yielding a wide political risk spread, or $WPRSS{i,t}$.
+We then rerun the main sovereign spread regression using these orthogonalized variables, so that the political risk variable now soaks up all the correlated risks.
+We then repeat the exact same calculations as we did for the narrow political spread, yielding a Wide Political Risk Sovereign Spread (WPRSS).